 - Dry the wood very well.
 You may need to wait for a few days to be sure the wood is thoroughly dry.
 Once it is dry, you can apply the finish.

 With most waxes, they are made into a paste that can be applied easily – rub on and buff off the excess.
 You can repeat the process if you want more protection.
-When applying an oil finish, apply with a paint brush, foam brush, or a soft cloth (like a piece of flannel).
+When applying an oil finish, apply with a paintbrush, foam brush, or a soft cloth (like a piece of flannel).
 Apply evenly, wiping up any drips that may occur.
-The oil will penetrate the wood, soaking into the surface.
+The oil will penetrate the wood and soak into the surface.

 Make your Own Paste Wax

-You can make your own paste wax very easily.
+You can make your own wood finish paste wax very easily.
 It is basically the same procedure as making a salve.

-- Melt the wax and coconut oil together in a short glass jar.
+- To make this wood finish, melt the wax and coconut oil together in a short glass jar.

 - Allow to cool and add the lemon essential oil.
 Stir thoroughly to combine.